wavefrontHQ/docs/pages/doc/csp_sign_up_or_log_in.md

 2. A VMware Cloud **Organization Owner** or **Organization Administrator** grants you access to the organization's resources with an [organization role](csp_getting_started.html#what-is-a-vmware-cloud-organization-role).
 3. A VMware Cloud **Organization Owner** or **Organization Administrator** grants you access to the Operations for Applications service instance with an [Operations for Applications service or custom role](csp_users_roles.html).
 In a multi-tenancy environment, you can have a different service and custom roles for the different Operations for Applications service instances (tenants).
 4. After you’ve been added to an organization, you receive an email notification with information about the VMware Cloud organization to which you were added, your organization role, and your service or custom role.
 You can now [sign up](#sign-up-with-an-email-invitation) for the Operations for Applications service instance.
-5. From now on, you can log in to your service instance from the [VMware Cloud Services Console](#log-in-from-the-vmware-cloud-services-console) or [directly](#log-in-by-using-a-direct-url) by using the URL of your service instance.
+5. From now on, you can log in to your service instance from the [VMware Cloud Services Console](#log-in-from-the-vmware-cloud-services-console).

 ## Sign Up with an Email Invitation